akerl-archived/scoreboard/README.md

 Font Awesome is included, and is licensed under the SIL OFL 1.1 and MIT licenses for the fonts and code respectively.
 Further details can be found [here](http://fontawesome.io/license/).

-NProgress is included, and is licensed under the MIT license, as described [here](https://github.com/rstacruz/nprogress)
+NProgress is included, and is licensed under the MIT license, as described [here](https://github.com/rstacruz/nprogress).

+Bijou is included, and is licensed under the MIT license, as described [here](https://github.com/andhart/bijou).